Aj3Jxw4f/brainworkshop/Readme.md

   them to be configurable.
 * Now compatible with Python 3
   * Fixed issues with at least three modules not loading.
 This was due to being renamed or their semantics changing.
-Fixed in a way to maintain Python 2 compatibility.
   * Fix alignment of the polygons/icons in the grid due to changes to division in Python 3
-* Compatible with *both* Python 2 and Python 3!
 * Fixed crash with text.Label not recognizing `halign`; use `align` instead since `halign` is deprecated.
 Though to avoid breaking anything, we try `align` first and if that fails we fall back to using `halign`